pvsone/temporal-food-delivery/backend/python/README.md

 ## Running the Python backend

-`python worker.py` to start the worker program
+`python worker.py` to start the Temporal worker program.